Previous Post: Day 8 – From Ogoki Falls To Whiteclay Lake’s NE Arm

 As we paddled down Two Mile Bay to a campsite noted on our Wabakimi Project map, we had a sense of deja vu.
 On Willow Island Lake and Sucker Gut Lake in Temagami, we’ve canoed through a flooded area with a number of tree stumps still sticking out of the water.
 It was the 1925 construction of the Mattawapika dam at the outlet of the Lady Evelyn River system that raised water levels by an estimated 4 meters and caused the flooding.

 A massive dam at Waboose Falls was constructed to block the natural flow of the Ogoki River northeastward to merge with the Albany as it tumbles off the Canadian Shield and into James Bay.
 Another dam – the South Channel Dam – was built to control the water flow as it now passed through a channel blasted to connect Mojikit Lake across the Height of Land to join the Little jackfish River.
-The result – 95% of the Ogoki’s water now flows into Lake Nipigon and the Great Lakes water system!
+The result – 95+% of the Upper Ogoki’s water now flows into Lake Nipigon and the Great Lakes water system!

 See here for Peter Annin’s very readable account of the rationale behind the creation of the Ogoki Reservoir and its impact on the environment and local communities.
 The chapter also deals with the Long Lac diversion.
 Amazingly, few people, even those who live in the areas affected, know anything about this.
 The second edition of Annin’s book is available on Amazon.
 See here for the details.

 In less than a half-hour, we had paddled the 2.3 km down to the campsite.
-It would the only day of our trip when we did not take a shot of our home for the night.
+It was the only day of our trip when we did not take a shot of our home for the night.